william-vw/jena/jena-core/README.md

 ### Extensions:

+##### `org.apache.jena.reasoner.rulesys.impl.RETEPrinter`

+This class can be used outside of this particular project - it simply prints the compiled RETE network.

 ##### `org.apache.jena.reasoner.rulesys.Rule.Parser`

 The rule syntax is extended with an "serial conjunction" logical operator, i.e., '`&`'.
 Currently, only one type of conjunction is supported per rule, i.e., a rule either contains all '`,`' (classic conjunction) or all '`&`' (serial conjunction) operators.
 Any rule containing the '`&`' logical operator will be considered a transaction.